top of page

 Wireframe 5 : Screen Requirements View - Left side is the HMI screen, right side is the screen specific requirements

-We started building the tool with initial plan to check the usability and technical feasibility of the product and see how it could actually help its users the best!
+Built the tool with initial plan to check the usability and technical feasibility of the product and see how it could actually help its users the best!

 bf83f7e9-ec85-478b-86df-d8eeea823ddb_edi